aykha18/HikmaFlow/README.md

-# 🚀 NeuraCRM - Enterprise AI-Powered CRM & Call Center
+# 🚀 HikmaFlow - Enterprise AI-Powered CRM & Call Center

 **Transform Your Sales & Customer Experience with AI-Driven Intelligence**

-NeuraCRM is a comprehensive, enterprise-grade Customer Relationship Management system with integrated Call Center capabilities, powered by advanced AI and predictive analytics.
-Built with modern technology stack and designed for scalability, NeuraCRM delivers industry-leading features that revolutionize business operations.
+HikmaFlow is a comprehensive, enterprise-grade Customer Relationship Management system with integrated Call Center capabilities, powered by advanced AI and predictive analytics.
+Built with modern technology stack and designed for scalability, HikmaFlow delivers industry-leading features that revolutionize business operations.

 ---